The Infinite Banking Concept® – in Plain Language

 Whole life policies offer a non-forfeiture benefit which means that if the policy owner allows the policy to lapse, a large portion of the reserves (known as the cash value) will be returned to the policy owner.

-Finally, whole life insurance is an asset class that can be utilized to store your wealth while you wait for opportune times to invest those reserves into other income producing assets.
+Finally, whole life insurance is an asset that can be utilized to store your wealth while you wait for opportune times to invest those reserves into other income producing assets.

 Mutual vs Stock